wildfly/quickstart/helloworld-rs/README.md

 ### Destroy the OpenShift Application

+If you plan to test the `jax-rs-client` quickstart on OpenShift, you may want to wait to destroy this application because it is also used by that quickstart for testing.
 When you are finished with the application you can destroy it as follows:

         rhc app destroy -a helloworldrs

+_Note_: There is a limit to the number of applications you can deploy concurrently to OpenShift.
+If the `rhc app create` command returns an error indicating you have reached that limit, you must destroy an existing application before you continue.

+* To view the list of your OpenShift applications, type: `rhc domain show`
+* To destroy an existing application, type the following, substituting the application name you want to destroy: `rhc app destroy -a APPLICATION_NAME_TO_DESTROY`